revers3everything/exfiltrate-pc2flipper/README.md

 # Exfiltrate-PC2Flipper

 **Exfiltrate-PC2Flipper** is a Ducky Script project designed to exfiltrate files from a Windows PC to Flipper Zero's storage.
 This is especially useful when the computer restricts direct USB storage connections but allows PowerShell execution.
+The attack uses fake VIDs and PIDs and also the transmision is through serial port communication.

 ![alt text](image.png)